 Finally, the focus of our paper is different.
 Caucutt and Lochner (2020) focus on identifying the role of market imperfections in rationalizing observed levels of parental investments.
 The aim of Lee and Seshadri (2019) is to simultaneously rationalize intergenerational persistence in outcomes and cross-sectional inequality in outcomes.
 Daruich (2022) focuses on the macroeconomic effects of large-scale policy interventions.
 Yum (2022) focuses on the role of heterogeneity in time investments.
-Our primary focus, facilitated by our data on each of the three parental inputs for our cohort of interest, is to quantitatively evaluate the role played by each input, both for individuals and for households.
+Our primary focus, facilitated by our data on the three parental inputs, is to understand parental preferences over transfers of time and money, and how those transfers interact with government policies and borrowing constraints in shaping intergenerational persistence in outcomes.

 Other closely related papers include Del Boca et al. (2014), Gayle et al. (2022), and Mullins (2022), all of which develop models in which parents choose how much time to allocate to work in the labor market, leisure, and investment in children.
 These papers, however, do not include household savings decisions, and hence the trade-off between time investments in children now and cash investments later in life.
-Abbott et al. (2019) focuses on the interaction between parental investments, state subsidies, and education decisions, but abstract from the role of parents in influencing skill prior to the age of 16.
 Castaneda et al. (2003) and De Nardi (2004) build overlapping-generations models of wealth inequality that include both intergenerational correlation in human capital and bequests, but neither attempts to model the processes underpinning the correlation in earnings across generations.
 Bolt et al. (2021) use the same data as in this paper, exploiting the measurement of investments at the youngest ages and outcomes through the oldest working ages for the same individuals to implement a mediation analysis.
 That paper shows that the mechanisms we consider in this paper are the key ones for explaining the persistence of income across generations.
-However, they do not allow for behavioral responses, and so cannot consider counterfactuals.
+However, they do not estimate preference parameters or model behavioral responses, and so cannot consider counterfactuals.